UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 We will use JWT to replace session.
 A utility class `JwtUtil` is added to help you use JWT.
 The changes in `LoginServlet` and `LoginFilter` show you how to replace session with JWT.
 - `common/JwtUtil.java`: It contains functions to generate JWT, validate JWT and set JWT into cookies.
 - `login/LoginServlet.java` It shows how to generate JWT.
-Login username is encrypted to a JWT string.
+Login username is encoded to a JWT string.
 Then the JWT string is set to cookies, so the later requests will always contain the JWT string.
 - `common/LoginFilter.java`: It shows how to get JWT from cookies and how to validate the JWT string.
+- `star/SingleStarServlet.java`: It shows how to get the states stored in JWT token and update the state.
+We use an accessCount example similar to `cs122b-project2-session-example`, note the difference between session and JWT.

 ### Maven Profiles
 The original Maven configuration will compile everything in the codebase into a war file.
 Using Maven Profiles, we can compile different part of project into different war files.